oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 ## Other Proposed Workshop Locations

-Kyle Mestry is working to arrange a workshop on Cisco's campus, likely in the Research Triangle Park, North Carolina, US area.
+Kyle Mestery is working to arrange a workshop on Cisco's campus, likely in the Research Triangle Park, North Carolina, US area.

 Leslie Hawthorn is investigating holding a workshop at Red Hat's campus in Bangalore, India.
 The campus is in the process of moving to a new location and event space and logistics will become more clear once the move has taken place.